Thiago Silva confirms Fiorentina talks

 "I will make a decision in the coming days together with my family."

-Silva told RMC Sport he wishes to remain at the elite level for the next three or four years and has ambitions of captaining Brazil at the 2022 World Cup in Qatar.
+Silva said he wishes to remain at the elite level for the next three or four years and has ambitions of captaining Brazil at the 2022 World Cup in Qatar.

 In Lisbon against Bayern, he made more clearances (six), attempted more passes (47) and completed more successful passes (38) than any other PSG player.